-On Tuesday 23 February we commemorate our venerable mother, Milburga, princess and abbess of #MuchWenlock.
-We celebrated the Divine Liturgy for the feast.
+On 23 February and 25 June (translation of her relics) we commemorate our venerable mother, Milburga, princess and abbess of #MuchWenlock.

 Saint Milburga is one of the patrons of our community along with the Holy Fathers of Nicaea and the Holy Forerunner John the Baptist.

 Saint Milburga’s father, Merewald, son of Penda who ruled a subkingdom called Hecani (south Shropshire and Herefordshire) had been converted in 660 and had married a Christian princess.
 Their eldest child, Milburga was resolved to found a monastery in her father’s kingdom.
 Saint Botulf, Abbot of Icheanog set up a monastery at Wimnicas (later Wenlock – white monastery) under a Frankish abbess called Liobsynde.
 St Milburga later became the Abbess.

 According to tradition, St. Milburga was attracted to Wimnicas by the saintly life of St. Owen.
 St Owen was living in a hermitage there.
 Two holy wells exist to this day at Much Wenlock.
 One well is dedicated to St. Milburga, the other, quite near to the parish church, is dedicated to St. Owen.

 The importance of Wimnicas and Saint Milburga can be seen from the extent of the territory donated to the monastery during her lifetime.
 This included Sutton (where the medieval church building was built on a prehistoric sacred site dating back to 2,300 BC).
 Her consecration as abbess had been among the first undertakings of the aged St. Theodore, a monk of the Eastern Church, following his appointment as Archbishop of Canterbury in 667 AD.